Eliminate The Need For Payday Loans Through Bankruptcy Court Protection

 If this situation sounds similar to yours, the most important thing to know is that you have rights and bankruptcy can still be an option.
 Even if the payday loan company says you cannot file for bankruptcy, you can.
 The payday loan company is trying to intimidate you.
 In Louisiana payday loans may not be turned over to the district attorney as NSF checks.

 Get rid of payday loans and seek help from the oldest bankruptcy law firm in Louisiana.
-At the law firm of Simon, Fitzgerald, Cooke, Reed and Welch, our practice is completely focused on bankruptcy.
+At the law firm of Simon Fitzgerald LLC, our practice is completely focused on bankruptcy.
 That is all we do and we do it well.
 We will walk you through the process, address your concerns, and guide you to the debt solution that makes the best sense for you and your family.

 Eliminate Payday Loans